-Electricity: 220/240 v; sockets are three pin.
+Electricity: 220/240 (volts); sockets are three pin.

-Vaccinations: No special injections are needed.
+Vaccinations: No special immunizations are needed.

 Clothing: Loose-fitting cottons suit the year-round sunny climate best, with hats for the heat of the day.
 Winter evenings can be surprisingly cool, and it is best to come equipped for ferocious air conditioning.
-Although Dubai is generally permissive, you should dress modestly when around town, and long skirts or trousers and short sleeves are a must when venturing further afield, especially during Ramadan.
+Although Dubai is generally permissive, you should dress modestly when around town; long skirts or trousers and short sleeves are a must when venturing further afield, especially during Ramadan.